Claude Platform Docs

 # Consider rephrasing or modifying the request

-If you encounter refusal stop reasons frequently while using Claude Sonnet 4.5 or Opus 4.1, you can try updating your API calls to use Haiku 4.5 (claude-haiku-4-5-20251001), which has different usage restrictions.
+If you encounter refusal stop reasons frequently while using Claude Sonnet 4.5 or Opus 4.1 (deprecated), you can try updating your API calls to use Haiku 4.5 (claude-haiku-4-5-20251001), which has different usage restrictions.
 Learn more about understanding Sonnet 4.5's API safety filters.

 model_context_window_exceeded

 Claude stopped because it reached the model's context window limit.
-This allows you to request the maximum possible tokens without knowing the exact input size.
+This lets you request the maximum possible tokens without knowing the exact input size.

 # Request with maximum tokens to get as much as possible